kleinsasser/transfer-learning/README.md

 #### Conclusion

-Pretty atrocious scores across the board, especially terrible performance coming from models trained on EfficientNet representations (so much so that a thorough sweep for mistakes is due in my opinion), surprising considering EfficientNet significantly outperforms the ResNet on the task each is pre-trained on.

-I also expected stronger performance from SVMs compared to the simpler Naive Bayes and KNN models, with Naive Bayes performing best all around aside from the single layer neural net.
+Pretty atrocious scores across the board, especially terrible performance coming from models trained on EfficientNet representations.
+One might attribute this poor performance to the fact that the inputs are generated from images that the vision model wasn't trained on, I think it is notable that CIFAR images need to be resized to the shape of ImageNet models, and are generally of a much poorer quality.
+In conclusion, I was disappointed by the performances here, but also was pulled away from this project before any real attempts to improve these performances were made.

 ## Sources
 torchvision models reference [https://pytorch.org/vision/stable/models.html]